ganrad/aks-aspnet-sqldb-rest/README.md

 Use the *External-IP* address in the API end-point URL when invoking the Claims API.
 Substitute the *External-IP* address in place of **Azure_load_balancer_ip**.

 The REST API exposed by this microservice can be accessed by using the _context-path_ (or Base Path) `api/v1/claims/`.
-The REST API endpoint's exposed are as follows.
+The REST API end-point's exposed are as follows.

 URI Template | HTTP VERB | DESCRIPTION
 ------------ | --------- | -----------